inettgmbh/proxmox-ansible/README.md

 # proxmox-ansible

+## setup

+this collection is to be used just like ansible galaxy or cloned into `./collections/ansible_collections/inett/pve` The namespace is `inett.pve`

 ## usage

 VMs are part of the inventory in the form of normal hosts, but contained special groups, configured with variables.

 ### groups